growilabs/growi-docs/docs/en/admin-guide/management-cookbook/security.md

 User homepages in trash page (`/trash`) can be completely deleted regardless of this setting.
 :::

-#### When you delete a user, the user's homepage and all its sub pages will be completely deleted
+#### When you delete a user, the user's homepage and all its sub pages will be completely deleted (Automatic Deletion)

 When deleting a user, the user homepage (`/user/{username}`) and its subordinate pages are also completely deleted.
 If disabled, the user homepage is not deleted when the user is deleted.

 ::: warning
 **Initialization of user homepages when a user registers**

-- If a user's homepage already exists when the user registers (for example, if the `/user/foo` page already exists when the user `foo` registers), the user homepage will be initialized regardless of whether this setting is ON or OFF.
+- If a user's homepage already exists when the user registers (for example, if the `/user/foo` page already exists when the user `foo` registers), the user homepage will be initialized automatically regardless of whether this setting is ON or OFF.
   - Once initialized, the `/user/foo` page and its subordinate pages are completely deleted and replaced by the newly registered user.
   - This specification has been changed since GROWI v6.2.0.
   - Please also see [Upgrade Guide](/en/admin-guide/upgrading/62x.html)